 This frame consists of 5 major parts.

 First, a slim black metal frame is made out of precision-cut anodized aluminum.
-The paper painting is then held in place between the archival-quality acid-free foam board and 4-ply black paper mat.
-The second white paper mat provides a nice contrast and creates frame-within-frame focus (black, white, black, painting).
-Finally, everything is covered by non-glare acrylic glass, which is lighter and less fragile than glass.
+The painting is then held in place between archival-quality acid-free foam board and 4-ply black paper mat.
+The second white paper mat provides a nice contrast and creates a frame-within-frame focus (black, white, black, painting).
+Finally, everything is covered by non-reflective, anti-glare acrylic glass, which is lighter and less fragile than glass.

 Simple, minimalist, and modern this frame is very versatile and fits in any interior.
-It works best for works on paper, watercolor, or acrylic.
+It works best for watercolor or acrylic works on paper.
 Black and white contrast pulls together bright acrylic colors as in this work by Chuchin

 Watercolors love them

 This frame has the same 5 components as the Metal and Glass frame with a few differences.